fpeterek/strojove-uceni/airline-fares/README.md

 To perform this analysis, we must first try to perform deduplication of flights.
-Flights are hashed by their time of departure, origin and destination airports, flight operator and aircraft.
-We want to ensure no flight is counted multiple times in case there are multiple offers for one flight in the dataset.
+Flights are hashed by their time of departure, origin and destination airports, flight operator and, aircraft.
+We want to ensure no flight is counted multiple times in case there are multiple offers for one flight present in the dataset.

-Except for very special flights, such as first flight of an aircraft of a certain type or exhibition flights, tickets aren't usually sold out by how desirable the flight is.
+Except for very special flights, such as first flight of an aircraft of a certain type or exhibition flights, tickets aren't usually sold out by how desirable the aircraft is.
 Since the dataset only contains flights across the contiguous US, we can assume the aircraft with the most offers available are also among the most used aircraft in the US, as the dataset only includes short-haul flights.
 If the dataset also included long-haul